Last Updated on

 What to Expect

-As with everything that is branded by Martha Stewart, you can expect your wines to come in beautiful packaging with a well-designed box, clever packing, and pamphlets to introduce you to the club.
+As with everything that is branded by Martha Stewart, you can expect your wines to come in beautiful packaging with a well-designed box, clever packing, and pamphlets to introduce you to the club as a new wine club member.

 The entire experience is easy and seamless and shipping is fast.
 I couldn’t believe how fast my order came!